 Otter Grader is a light-weight, modular open-source autograder developed by the Data Science Education Program at UC Berkeley.
 It is designed to grade Python and R assignments for classes at any scale by abstracting away the autograding internals in a way that is compatible with any instructor’s assignment distribution and collection pipeline.
-Otter supports local grading through parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), the deployment of an Otter-managed grading virtual machine, and a client package that allows students to check and instructors to grade assignments their own machines.
-Otter is designed to grade Pyhon and R executabeles, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.
+Otter supports local grading through parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), non-containerized grading on an instructor’s machine, and a client package that allows students to check and instructors to grade assignments their own machines.
+Otter is designed to grade Pyhon and R executables, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.

-Otter is organized into seven components based on the different stages of the assignment pipeline, each with a command-line interface:
+Otter is organized into six components based on the different stages of the assignment pipeline, each with a command-line interface:

 Otter Assign is an assignment development and distribution tool that allows instructors to create assignments with prompts, solutions, and tests in a simple notebook format that it then converts into santized versions for distribution to students and autograders.

 Otter Generate creates the necessary setup files so that instructors can autograde assignments.